pheelwell/skoria-site/src/garden/🗡️Adventuring/Irasnian Wastes Notes.md

 ### Conclusion
 - Wrap up the session by discussing the consequences of the players' actions and setting up for future sessions.
 - If Karach is exposed, it could lead to a new conflict or alliance with other factions on the Crawler.
-- If Karach succeeds in stealing the artifact, it could lead to a chase or rescue mission in [Ergon](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9C%EF%B8%8FIrasnian%20Wastes%5CRegions/Ergon).
+- If Karach succeeds in stealing the artifact, it could lead to a chase or rescue mission in [[Ergon]].

 ## Magic Items Table